11. Floating Point

 Conversion to Decimal

-A well designed floating point package will include a complete set of tools for conversion to and from decimal textual representations, but our purpose here is to use the conversion problem to illustrate the use of our floating point package, so we will write our conversion code as user-level code, making no use of any details of the floating point abstraction that are not described in the header file for the package.
+A well designed floating point package will include a complete set of tools for conversion to and from decimal textual representations, but our purpose here is to use the conversion problem to illustrate the use of our software floating point package, so we will write our conversion code as user-level code, making no use of any details of the floating point abstraction aside from those discussed above.

-First, consider the problem of printing a floating point number using only the operations we have defined, ignoring the complexity of assembly language and focusing on the algorithm.
-We can begin by taking the integer part of the number and printing that, followed by a point, but the question is, how do we continue from there, printing the digits after the point?
+First, consider the problem of printing a floating-point number using only the operations we have defined, and focusing on the algorithm.
+We can begin by taking the non-rounded integer part of the number and printing that, followed by a point, but the question is, how do we continue from there, printing the digits after the point?